thetoastedpotato/thetoastedpotato/README.md

 I'm Potato :3
 <br>
-I have zero clue what I'm doing !!
+I have zero clue what I'm doing.